amyxlu/plaid/README.md

 ## Basic Usage

-The full pipeline consists of:
+The `run_pipeline.py` script offers an entry point to the full pipeline, which consists of:
 1. Sampling latent embeddings.
 2. Decoding these embeddings into sequences and structures.
 3. Folding and inverse folding acrobatics to report self-consistency and cross-consistency statics.
 4. Compute analysis metrics, including Foldseek and MMseqs to compare generations to known protein sequence and/or structure.

-Steps 1 & 2 are for generation, and 3 & 4 are for evaluation.
-More details are in the [Full Pipeline](#full-pipeline) section.
-Some quick example commands for getting started on generation are shown below. n, but some quick example commands for getting started are shown below:
+**Commands in this Basic Usage section will only run steps 1 & 2**.
+To run the full pipeline including evaluations, see the [Full Pipeline](#full-pipeline) and [Evaluation](#evaluation) sections.

 >[!IMPORTANT]
 >The specified length is half the actual protein length and must be divisible by 4.
 For example, to generate a 200-residue protein, set length=100.
 ### Quick Start: Command line

-The `run_pipeline.py` script offers an entry point to the various stages of the pipeline.

 #### Unconditional Sampling